-Having a daughter…I never thought it would stir up so many things within me and that it would lead to such strong self-questioning.
+Having a daughter…I never thought it would stir up so many things inside me and that it would lead to such a strong questioning.

-I remember this day in April 2018 very well.
-I left for my 4th month pregnancy appointment with my midwife.
-Raphael not being able to free himself, I went there alone, just a routine appointment, no news planned.
+I remember that day in April 2018 very well.
+I had left for my midwife’s 4th month appointment.
+Raphael couldn’t get away so I went alone, just a routine appointment, no ultrasound planned.

-During the appointment I started to question the fact that I didn’t feel the baby moving yet.
-My midwife then suggested that I do a quick ultrasound to show me the position of the baby in order to help me visualize the inside and better feel the movements.
+During the appointment I started to wonder why I didn’t feel the baby moving yet.
+My midwife then suggested that we do a quick ultrasound to show me the baby’s position in order to help me visualize the inside and better feel the movements.

-At the time of the echo she said: “ooooh but now I see everything, I can tell you the sex of the baby if you want!”.
+At the time of the ultrasound she said to me: “ooooh but now I see everything, I can tell you the sex of the baby if you want!”

 We didn’t have a preference, really none, but we wanted to know the sex before birth.
-And I knew Raphael wouldn’t blame me if I found out before him.
+And I knew Raphael wouldn’t mind if I found out before him.

 “Madam, there is no doubt, it’s a girl!”

-When I got dressed I remember wearing a super silly smile of joy that didn’t leave my face for a good hour.
-That’s it, I could finally get to know the little being who lived in my belly.
+As I got dressed I remember having a super silly smile of joy that didn’t leave my face for a good hour.
+That was it, I could finally get to know the little being that lived in my belly better.
 A little girl.
 My little girl.

 My little girl….